eProsima/Fast-DDS/examples/C++/DDS/SampleConfig_Events/README.txt

 ----------------------------------------------------------------
-- Use Case Sample Configuration: Events for eProsima Fast RTPS -
+- Use Case Sample Configuration: Events for eProsima Fast DDS -
 ----------------------------------------------------------------

 1 - Application description
 ---------------------------

-eProsima Fast RTPS provides users with a wide range of configuration options.
+eProsima Fast DDS provides users with a wide range of configuration options.
 This example has the objective of providing a testing ground where you can experiment and see the influence different combinations of parameters can have on the behaviours on the Publisher/Subscriber scheme.

 This example is a supplement to the UseCaseLauncher example, consisting on a sample Publisher-Subscriber application with a configuration optimized to perform secure event-based transmissions.

 2 - Configuration options
 --------------------------

-These are the main parameters that affect the behaviour of eProsima Fast RTPS and that are used in the Use Case set of example:
+These are the main parameters that affect the behaviour of eProsima Fast DDS and that are used in the Use Case set of example:

 - Reliability Kind

-    Defines how eProsima Fast RTPS deals upon possible packet loss during data exchanges.
+    Defines how eProsima Fast DDS deals upon possible packet loss during data exchanges.

     + Best Effort: No arrival confirmation.
 It is fast but lost samples are not re-sent.
     + Reliable: With arrival confirmation.
 It is slower but provides guarantee that all lost samples are re-sent and eventually received by the subscriber.